kanade9922/Data_Structures/README.md

 ## About

-This repository is created for practice purposes to learn and implement basic Data Structures and Algorithms.
+**This repository is created for practice purposes to learn and implement basic Data Structures and Algorithms**

 ## Topics Covered